dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 1. What is *DocFX*
 ---------------

-*DocFX* is an API documentation generator for .NET, and currently it supports C# and VB.
+*DocFX* is an API documentation generator for .NET, which currently supports C# and VB.
 It generates API reference documentation from triple-slash comments in your source code.
 It also allows you to use Markdown files to create additional topics such as tutorials and how-tos, and to customize the generated reference documentation.
 *DocFX* builds a static HTML website from your source code and Markdown files, which can be easily hosted on any web servers (for example, *github.io*).